Showing posts with label 1. The Camera. Show all posts

 Olympus EM10 IV and 12-45mm f4 Pro.
 ISO800, f4.0, 1/800.
 Enhanced Raw converted in WS.

 A short history of ETTR and HDR techniques.
 Camera reviews and forums were popular sources of information before marketers started the "size and capture" theory in 2012.
-Social media transformed into "bigger is better and astroturfing spaces.
-ETTR and HDR techniques are popular when theoretical presentations of the image sensor are a priority.
-For example, ETTR enables us to improve the sensor's Saturation and SNR, and HDR bracketing records more shadow and midrange tonal data.
+Social media transformed into "bigger is better" and astroturfing spaces.
+ETTR and HDR were more popular when theoretical presentations of the image sensor were a priority.
+For example, ETTR helps us to improve the SNR and Saturation of the sensor, and HDR bracketing gives us more shadow/midrange data (tonal).

 Study this link for more information on Stacking, Composite, and HDR features.